ontoadaptive/hello-patient-redox-curl/README.md

 We found hacking some quick curl with jq helped us explore the API faster and to understand what further development languages and application stacks we wanted to commit to.

-We also donated this examplar as a building block for Chicago Digital Health community with the [MATTER](https://matter.health/) "STAGE" program.
+We also donated this exemplar as a building block for [MATTER](https://matter.health/) "STAGE" program representing a broader Chicago Digital Health community.

 ### Pre-requisites
 - If you have not already done so, sign up for a Redox API Developer account